frc971/971-Robot-Code/frc971/orin/README.md

 Check out and follow the instructions on https://github.com/frc971/meta-frc971 to create a working image for the Orin.
 You will need this to install.

 Then, build a Bookworm image.
+You'll likely have to set the YOCTO variable in build_rootfs.py to point to your yocto build unless your username is austin.

+From the 971-Robot-Code/frc971/orin directory:

 ```
 ./build_rootfs.py
 ```

-You'll likely have to point that to your yocto build unless your username is austin.

-From there, copy the resulting image to `./frc971-image-orin-nx-8g.tegraflash.tar.gz`
+From the yocto folder (it should be under `yocto/build/tmp/deploy/images/orin-nx-8g/frc971-image-orin-nx-8g.tegraflash.tar.gz`), copy the image that was created in the bitbake step to `frc971/orin//frc971-image-orin-nx-8g.tegraflash.tar.gz`

-Then, hold the bootloader switch, reboot the Orin, and then run the install script to install it on your orin.
+Then, hold the bootloader switch, reboot the Orin (the fan should not turn on initially), and then run the install script to install it on your orin.

 ```
 doflash_frc971.sh
 ```